wearepal/EthicML/README.md

 or we may want to do hyper-parameter optimization.
 Whilst other frameworks can be modified to do these tasks, you end up with hacked-together approaches that don't lend themselves to be built on in the future.
-Because of this, we built the premier fairness toolkit for research.
+Because of this, we built EthicML, a fairness toolkit for researchers.

 Features include:
 - Support for multiple sensitive attributes